felixlopz/hubrise-test-task/content/apps/just-eat-flyt/faqs/en/products-not-exported.md

 ---
-title: Do I Want Auto-Accept Activated on Just Eat?
+title: Why Are Some Products Not Exported To Just Eat?
 position: 1
 layout: documentation
 meta: